 1. Create a time and space, in an agreeable setting, to talk with your partner about how you are feeling.
 Let him know that you feel overloaded and unfairly burdened.
 Don't say it in an accusatory way, but speak calmly about how you feel.
 Don't make your partner the bad guy.

-2. Tell them what you have observed; their avoidance of social situations, their dependence on you when in public, and anything else.
+2. Tell him you have observed his avoidance of social situations, dependence on you when in public, and anything else.
 Make sure to practice "objective observation."
 Again, don't make your partner "wrong."
 Stick to the facts.

 3. Let your partner respond, and then find a way to suggest that perhaps SAD is the culprit.
-Be sure to reassure them that you don't think they are bad or defective, but that they may have a legitimate illness.
-Encourage them to seek professional help.
+Be sure to reassure them that you don't think he is bad or defective, but that he may have a legitimate illness.
+Encourage him to seek professional help.

-4. This next step may be the most important of all: Stop being the social secretary for your partner.
-Make it clear that you expect them to figure out how to do it for themselves and for the family.
+4. Stop being the social secretary for your partner.
+Make it clear that you expect him to figure out how to do it for himself and for the family.
 Be encouraging and supportive, but don't continue to do this.
 You have to step back before someone else will step forward.

 There are three types of professional help to consider: One is to see a medical doctor to discuss medication, another is to see a trained psychotherapist to help relieve the underlying anxiety, and the third is to see a couples counselor to help with the issues SAD creates in the relationship.
 All of these may be helpful, and more then one option may be necessary.

 If you are the partner of someone with SAD, don't suffer in silence.
 Recognize what's going on and encourage your partner to make positive change.
 Change is possible!

 Larry Cappel has 15 years of experience in couples counseling and is a licensed marriage and family therapist.
 He can be reached through his website www.yourdenvercounseling.com if you'd like to talk about any aspect of your relationship.